odyslam/devrel-resources/Discourse.md

 # Discourse Hosting

-Discourse is an open-source piece of software, thus the user can either select to self-host or use the hosted version of Discourse.
+Discourse is an [open-source piece of software](https://github.com/discourse/discourse), thus the user can either select to self-host or use the hosted version of Discourse.

 ## Self-hosted Discourse

 Self-hosting has a number of advantages, the biggest of all is the ability to install any community and official plugin that exists, extending the forum (and the community) in any direction you seem fit.

 On top of that, you have direct access to the production database which you can easily have it cloned everyday and use the cloned database for analytics or enrichment of the company's data lake.
-The hosted discourse can't provide direct access to the data-base, but you can use the [data explorer](https://meta.discourse.org/t/data-explorer-plugin/32566) plugin to run queries and extract the results [programmatically](https://meta.discourse.org/t/how-to-run-data-explorer-queries-with-the-discourse-api/120063) via a RESTful interface.
+The hosted Discourse can't provide direct access to the data-base, but you can use the [data explorer](https://meta.discourse.org/t/data-explorer-plugin/32566) plugin to run queries and extract the results [programmatically](https://meta.discourse.org/t/how-to-run-data-explorer-queries-with-the-discourse-api/120063) via a RESTful interface.

 ### Quickstart container